Lancer29/Lancer29/README.md

 **`Future Secuity and Networking Engineer`**

+Aspiring Cybersecurity Professional transitioning from IT fundamentals into security operations and network administration.
+You're a hands-on learner who doesn't just memorize for certs - you actually build things and practice in labs.

 <!--
 **Lancer29/Lancer29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.